CBroemse/SimilaritYWriter20/README.md

        cell  name   content -> 1 'filled cell'
           >"  B     Byzyzyz"

-  'fromHoofdDevEX1WORK':: IO()
+  'fromHoofdDevEX1WORK':: IO ( )
   the 'hoofd' function is one branch -- HoofdDev.hs   <-->  Main    <-> select in ghc GUI

-  The main junction point around a bayesian (until falsifite) data type (see HoofdDev.hs for details) one goal is to write a routine that can run a number of iterations with lists of strings called cells.
+  The main junction point around a bayesian (until falsifite) data type, see file HoofdDev.hs for details.
+  One goal is to write a routine that can run a number of iterations with lists of strings called cells.
   The idea of 'cell' combines a random guess with §1.1.0 and to the concept of 'simiVal' (bottom this README)

           poolBandNotB :: [[Char]] -> Int -> [Int]